Nomads in 2026: Genki vs SafetyWing – Which Travel Insurance Wins?

 Who is eligible?

-Most Countries, But For World Nomads EU Countries are excluded
+Residents of Most Countries, except EU For World Nomads

 Genki, safetywing and world nomads Eligibility

-² Syria, South Korea, Cuba and Iran at the time of the article.
+² Syria, South Korea, Cuba, Iran, Russia and Belarus at the time of the article.
+Ukraine is excluded too although not sanctioned.
+Limitation is for residents, not nationals.

 ³ World Nomads calculator did not provide coverage for residents in the EU.